natke/phi2/README.md

 ### Run with ONNX Runtime GenAI

-Assumes you have CUDA and cmake installed.
+Assumes you have cmake installed.

 1. Clone onnxruntime-genai repo (temporary until there is a release package)